Saturday, May 30, 2015

 "In naming Gene McHale as President of the New York Yankees on January 5, 1983, Principal Owner George M. Steinbrenner said, 'In filling this key position, there was no need to look anywhere else but within the Yankee organization.
 Gene has a solid and proven administrative, business and financial background and has been a longtime employee of the Yankees.

-'Much of the progress the Yankees have made in the areas of television, radio, publications, merchandising and ticketing is due to the efforts of him.
+'Much of the progress the Yankees have made in the areas of television, radio, publications, merchandising and ticketing is due to his efforts.
 The Yankees are proud to have employees of the caliber of Gene McHale and to promote from within the organization to fill this position.'

 Eugene J. 'Gene' McHale, 44, has been with the Yankees since December 1972.
 As an employee of CBS, who then owned the Yankees, he was assigned to supervise the Yankee accounting department.
 When George Steinbrenner and associates purchased the Yankees from CBS in January 1973, McHale remained with the team as controller.
 He was named administrative vice-president in 1977.
 Before coming to the Yankees, he worked for seven years at CBS with responsibilities in financial and business affairs in their radio division.